userfront/guide/all/guide/passthrough.md

 ::::: row
 :::: left

-The first time an existing user attempts to log into your application with Userfront, we forward their information to your old login system using whatever format your existing system requires.
+The first time an existing user attempts to log into your application with Userfront, we forward their request to your old login system using whatever format your old system uses.

-Based on the response from the existing system, Userfront either logs the user in and stores their password hash for future use, or rejects the login along with a message based on your old system's response.
+Based on the response from your old system, Userfront either logs the user in and stores their password hash for future use, or rejects the login along with a message based on your old system's response.

 ::::
 :::: right